HL7/US-Core-STU3/pages/_includes/us-core-intro.md

 Date range search requirements are included in the Quick Start section for the following resources - Vital Signs, Laboratory Results, Goals, Procedures, and Assessment and Plan of Treatment.

-The list of US-Core Profiles is shown below.
+The list of US Core Profiles is shown below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
 For each profile requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.

 {% include list-profiles.xhtml %}